-You keep the drawing room in good shape.
-The sofas should be clean, and the table should sparkle, the curtains must be free of dust, the marble floor should stay neat and tidy.
+You keep the drawing room in pretty good shape.
+The sofas should be clean.
+The table should sparkle.
+The curtains must be dust-free.

-On the other hand, guests rarely enter the bedroom so it can stay a little shabby, and what the hell, even a little dirt on the floor won’t hurt, right?
+The guests rarely enter your bedroom, so it can stay a little shabby, and what the hell, even a little dirt on the floor won’t hurt, right?

-A storeroom is a perfect place to hide things you don’t want others to see.
-It’s usually full of junk and discarded items all year round except the festive season.
-Deepawali, to be precise.
+A storeroom is a perfect place to hide things–objects you don’t want others to see.
+This room is usually full of junk all year round except the festive season–Deepawali, to be precise.

 When Deepawali is around the corner, you give the storeroom a thorough cleaning.

-Well, guess what, your mind is also like a storeroom.
-Whatever you did not want others (or yourself) to see, you throw in the dark.
+Well, guess what, your mind is also like the storeroom.
+Whatever you did not want others (or yourself) to see, you hide it there.

-Well, since you don’t want people to see your ugly side, you can always dump them in the storeroom of your mind because it’s readily available.
+Since you don’t want people to see your ugly side, you dump them in the dark corners of your mind.